ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

 - There is also a link providing the latest EntrezGene data set (gene_info.gz).
 This file has to be downloaded and copied into the EntrezGene directory of the downloaded GeneTUKit folder.

-- To install GeneTUKit, follow the first four steps of GeneTUKit's help page, reachable at http://www.qanswers.net/GeneTUKit/help.html.
+- To install GeneTUKit, step one and three from the official help page (http://www.qanswers.net/GeneTUKit/help.html) are mandatory for using the pipeline presented herein.

-- As it is mentioned in its Readme.txt, it is possible to install the GeneTUKit on MySQL or PostgreSQL databases.
-In this pipeline, the MySQL version was tested.
-The modified config file should look like this:
+- In this pipeline, the GeneTUKit installation with the default MySQL version was tested.
+Therefore, the GeneTUKit config file does not have to be changed.

-     host name:
-     DATABASE_HOST=localhost

-     database name:
-     DATABASE_NAME=EntrezGene

-     username:
-     DATABASE_USERNAME=genetukit

-     password:
-     DATABASE_PASSWORD=12345

-     the table to store the gene data:
-     DATABASE_GENEINFO_TABLE_NAME=gene_info

-     database engine:
-     DATABASE_DRIVER_NAME=mysql

-     database driver:
-     DATABASE_DRIVER_CLASS=com.mysql.jdbc.Driver
+    - It is possible to connect to a MySQL database via command-line with "mysql -u root -p".

 - Install the latest MySQL database client and server version.
-Possibly, the extra download of the jdbc driver JAR package for this database engine is needed.
-In this case, the JAR file needs to be renamed to jdbc-driver.jar and copied into the lib folder of GeneTUKit.
+Although the GeneTUKit documentation recommends the extra download of the jdbc driver JAR package for this database engine, this was not needed in the test system with Ubuntu 14.04 LTS.

 - Copy the folder downloaded_abstracts with the NXML files generated in the last section into the new GeneTUKit directory.